simraali14/azure_insider_threat_detection/README.md

   - Investigate flagged users using OpenAI

 ### 📌 Future Work
-* Automate the pipeline with Synapse Pipelines or Azure Data Factory
+* Automate the pipeline with Synapse Pipelines or Azure Data Factory - While this solution is implemented as a prototype, it is designed using scalable Azure components that support large volumes of data.
+The architecture can be extended into production pipelines using Synapse Pipelines and Azure Data Factory.
 * Add graph-based user behavior modeling
 * Experiment with time-series anomaly models (e.g., VAE, LSTM)